Residual gauge theory for quanta of surface plasmons: Formulation

-Our primary interest lies in the waves of ${\bf A}$ that are tightly bound to an atomically thin plane located at a constant $z$ (which we take as $z=0$).
-Such waves are referred to as surface and evanescent waves.
+Our primary interest lies in the evanescent waves of ${\bf A}$ that are tightly bound to an atomically thin plane located at a constant $z$ (which we take as $z=0$).
 The solutions of Eq.~(\ref{eq:fe}) with ${\bf j}= 0$, which propagate in the $x$-direction with wavevector $k_x$, while remaining localized in the $z$-direction with a localization length $\xi$, are given by

 The frequency $\omega$ must satisfy the dispersion relation

 The values of $\omega$ and $\xi$ can be determined as functions of $k_x$ by imposing boundary conditions at $z=0$, as discussed in the next subsection [Sec.~\ref{sec:bc}].